D-X-Y/Awesome-AutoDL/README.md

   - Sirui Xie, Hehui Zheng, Chunxiao Liu, Liang Lin.
 ICLR 2019
 - ProxylessNAS: Direct Neural Architecture Search on Target Task and Hardware
   - Cai, Han and Zhu, Ligeng and Han, Song.
 ICLR 2019
+- FBNet: Hardware-Aware Efficient ConvNet Design via Differentiable Neural Architecture Search
+  - Wu, Bichen and Dai, Xiaoliang and Zhang, Peizhao and Wang, Yanghan and Sun, Fei and Wu, Yiming and Tian, Yuandong and Vajda, Peter and Jia, Yangqing and Keutzer, Kurt.
+CVPR 2019
 - Searching for A Robust Neural Architecture in Four GPU Hours
   - Dong, Xuanyi and Yang, Yi.
+CVPR 2019
+- Reinforced Evolutionary Neural Architecture Search
+  - Chen, Yukang and Zhang, Qian and Huang, Chang and Mu, Lisen and Meng, Gaofeng and Wang, Xinggang.
 CVPR 2019
 - Random Search and Reproducibility for Neural Architecture Search
   - Liam Li, Ameet Talwalkar. arXiv 1901